The University of Navarra’s summer program for seminarians offers a distinctive complement to your formation towards the priesthood.

 A deepening in the theology and teachings of the great Spanish saints.

-Walking the Camino de Santiago will lead them to a unique spiritual experience of pilgrimage.
-By visiting the landmarks of the Catholic tradition in Spain, they will find themselves face-to-face with the inspiring lives and teachings of saints like St. Theresa of Avila, St. John of the Cross or St. Josemaria, among others.
+Walking the Camino de Santiago will give you a unique spiritual experience of pilgrimage.
+By visiting the landmarks of the Catholic tradition in Spain, you will find yourself face-to-face with the inspiring lives and teachings of saints including St. Theresa of Avila, St. John of the Cross and St. Josemaria, among others.

-With the Intensive Spanish Language Course, young priests will enhance their oral and writing communication skills, making a difference in their future apostolate and pastoral work with multicultural communities.
+With the Intensive Spanish Language Course, seminarians will enhance oral and writting communication skills, enhancing in their future apostolate and pastoral work with multicultural communities.

 Audience